Use jobs to schedule and manage translation workload across your team.

 Completing a job

-When all locales of a job were marked as completed, Phrase will send a notification to the job owner.
+When all languages of a job were marked as completed, Phrase will send a notification to the job owner.
 After reviewing the translation work, the owner can then mark the whole job as “completed”.
 Last, we will inform all translators assigned to the job that it is now completed.

 Updating a job